 How is it applied?

-Implementing the canoe model is quite simple.
+Implementing the Kano model is quite simple.
 At the first stage, it is necessary to reveal customer requirements, then it is necessary to make a distinction according to the categories we have mentioned above.
 Of course, the next step is how to meet these requirements.
 The planning effort here is to calculate the necessary resources and manpower for each requirement.
 After this planning is done, the effect of these requirements on customer satisfaction needs to be analyzed.
-You will have implemented the canoe model when you create a requirements management plan with the requirements prioritized according to the result of this analysis.
+You will have implemented the Kano model when you create a requirements management plan with the requirements prioritized according to the result of this analysis.

 See also: